tewarid/yocto-raspberry-pi/README.md

 ### Configure audio

 `alsa-utils` package is built into the image.
-You can disable it by removing the `audio` section in kas configuration.
+You can disable it by removing the `audio` section in `kas-poky-raspberrypi0-wifi.yml`.

 To see a list of device names